-Support was provided by the URO Charitable Lead Trust Limited and the Harry and Jeanette Weinberg Holocaust Survivor Emergency Assistance Fund, Administered by the Conference on Jewish Material Claims Against Germany, for the benefit of needy Jewish Nazi Victims.
+Support was provided by the URO Charitable Lead Trust Limited, administered by the Conference on Jewish Material Claims Against Germany, for the benefit of needy Jewish Nazi Victims.

 Social services for Nazi victims have been supported by a grant from the Conference on Jewish Material Claims Against Germany.

 Irma Stein, a 94-year-old Holocaust survivor, shares her message of strength and resilience to the world on Yom Ha’Shoah 2014.

 At JFS, we recognize that the aging process is complex, demanding, and dynamic.
 We’re committed to helping older adults age with dignity in the homes and communities they love.

 Nearly half of older adults in San Diego are impacted by loneliness and isolation.
 Every day, our volunteers are helping to change that.